mahsaboostani/weather-app-with-typescript/README.md

 - Vue.js
 - Typescript

-I have used [this website](https://home.openweathermap.org/) for weather and [this website](https://app.ipgeolocation.io/) for date APIs.
+I have used [this website](https://home.openweathermap.org/) for weather and [this website](https://app.ipgeolocation.io/) for date and [this website](https://myprojects.geoapify.com/) for cities APIs.
 ## Install
 You can simply run `npm install` to install all dependencies.
 ## Run